 The placement of your sweat glands also influences how much you sweat.
 Your body contains roughly 2 to 5 million sweat glands located all across the body, which consist of two types: eccrine & apocrine.
 If you sweat in a certain area, you may have a higher concentration of sweat glands there.

 Does being a man or woman really affect how much you sweat?
 Studies say yes.
 While women have more sweat glands, men’s sweat glands tend to be more active than women’s, so they sweat more.
 And physical endurance only intensifies the results, meaning fit men sweat significantly more than untrained or unfit women and dissipate heat better.

 Known as the process of adjusting to environmental temperatures, this mechanism largely influences how much you sweat.
 When you regularly spend time in the heat, you become more acclimated to the temperature and sweat more efficiently.

 The ability to sweat is an advantageous trait that keeps you from overheating during a grueling workout.
 But sweating excessively and spontaneously — regardless of the temperature or physical activity — can take an enormous toll on your life.

 Although how much you sweat hinges on biological factors such as DNA, sex and the location of your sweat glands, that doesn’t make you beholden to excessive sweating.
-There are steps you can take to defy your gene pool and appear dry as a desert.
+There are steps you can take combat sweat and appear dry as a desert.